Attraction tickets | TicketLens

 tickets

 The Peninsula Hot Springs offer a wide variety of tickets and proposals for different interests.
 Bathing on all sites is available for adults, 16 years or older, for 120 AUD.
-A 60-minute experience in the Bathing House alone costs 35 AUD for adults, a full Bath House experience 70 AUD for adults.
-A moonlight pathing in the Spa Dreaming Centre is available for adults, 18 years or older, for 70 AUD.
+A 60-minute experience in the Bathing House alone costs 40 AUD for adults, a full Bath House experience 75 AUD for adults.
+A moonlight bathing in the Spa Dreaming Centre is available for adults, 18 years or older, for 75 AUD.
 You can enhance your trip with various extras, such as dining and massages.
-The most extensive combo you can book is the bliss ticket, which includes food of choice, a massage, a facial and of course entry to both the Bathing House and Spa Dreaming Centre.
+Each visit can be complemented with the Bliss Ticket, which includes a meal of choice, a massage, a facial, and of course entry to both the Bathing House and Spa Dreaming Centre.

 how to get there